When can you order your medication?

 Send an email to firstname.lastname@example.org please remember to include your name, date of birth and then the medication you require.

 In person at the Surgery during our opening hours by completing an order slip and placing in the red boxes on both the 1st and 2nd floor reception desks.
-Please bring your own pen where possible to prevent any cross contamination.
+PLEASE DO NOT ATTEND THE SURGERY IF YOU OR YOUR HOUSEHOLD ARE EXPERIENCING ANY COVID 19 SYMPTOMS

 - If you are on the vulnerable register or receive medication in a blister pack then you can contact your chemist to place your medication order.